 Your logo should look great wherever you place it.
 From your website to your letterhead, a good logo design is one that looks appealing anywhere you use it.
 This is also where simplicity becomes a requirement.
 This is where McDonald’s’ logo excels.
 The Golden M logo can be placed to fit anywhere due to its simple and compact design.

 Scalability is equally important when you’re marketing and advertising through digital means.
 A good logo should look as captivating on an app as it is on a billboard.

-The eBay logo is colorful, but strip it of its colors, it still looks great.
-Even without the colors, the design does not lose the simplicity nor scalability.
+The eBay logo is colorful but strips it of its colors.
+It still looks great.
+Even without the colors, the design does not lose its simplicity or scalability.
 Its message of being a fun place to buy and sell is still inherent due to the choice of the bubbly text.

 At Penji, our team of professional graphic designers has a clear understanding of what a good logo entails.
 They understand color, typography, and everything you need to have a logo that effectively gets you noticed.
-The best part is, it’s affordable and accessible you won’t spend millions in getting the logo of your dreams.
+The best part is it’s affordable and accessible you won’t spend millions to get the logo of your dreams.

 According to BMW’s website, the logo uses the colors of the company’s home state, Bavaria, Germany.
 However, a 1929 ad placed the logo in a spinning airplane propeller, thus sparking the myth that the logo represents a propeller.
 Because the company didn’t make an effort to correct the myth, the misconception contributed to the audience’s view of BMW as a transport industry leader.

 Just seeing the font of Disney’s logo would immediately make one think of Mickey Mouse, Disney princesses, and the whole gang.
 The logo reflects fun, fantasy, and excitement.
 After all, many audiences of today grew up watching Disney films and Disney channel programs.
 In that way, the logo has grown to be a relatable symbol of childhood and nostalgia.